skip to main content

 I. Policy Value Statement

-The Board of Education recognizes its legal obligation to provide leave in compliance with the Family and Medical Leave Act of 1993 (FMLA).
+The Board of Education of Howard County (Board) recognizes its legal obligation to provide leave in compliance with the Family and Medical Leave Act of 1993 (FMLA).

 II.
 Purpose